 The Company owns 14.18% of Iniciativa FIK, AIE, the company object of which is research and development and the exploitation of scientific and technological knowledge.
 The par value of the shares amounts to EUR 3,125 thousand.
-The ownership interest has been written down by EUR 2,287 thousand (31 December 2017: EUR 2,085 thousand) and impairment of EUR 202 thousand was recognised in 2018 under "Impairment and Gains or Losses on Disposals of Financial Instruments" in the accompanying statement of profit or loss.
+The ownership interest has been written down by EUR 2,349 thousand (31 December 2018: EUR 2,287 thousand) and impairment of EUR 62 thousand was recognised in 2019 under "Impairment and Gains or Losses on Disposals of Financial Instruments" in the accompanying statement of profit or loss.

-Albali Señalización, S.A. was incorporated on 23 November 2011, with shares representing 9% of the share capital subscribed by CAF.
-In 2012 the Company sold a portion of the shares it had subscribed, leaving its ownership interest at 3%.
-At 31 December 2018, the fair value of the subscribed shares was EUR 641 thousand (31 December 2017: EUR 398 thousand).
-The difference between these amount was recognised with a credit to "Valuation Adjustments" in the accompanying balance sheet.
+On 24 September 2019 a capital reduction has been made by Albali Señalización, S.A., which has not affect the shares it had subscribed, leaving its ownership interest at 3%.
+At 31 December 2019, the fair value of the subscribed shares was EUR 561 thousand (31 December 2018: EUR 641 thousand).
+Also, in 2019, EUR 22 thousand have been recognised with a credit to "Valuation Adjustments" in the accompanying balance sheet.